Version 2 - 01/05/2020

 A deed prepared for the sole purpose of creating an easement should be prepared on a B2 Blank Instrument form and the easement should be set out in narrative form.

-The easement document must be stamped at the Office of State Revenue (Stamp Duties Division).
+The easement document must be stamped at Revenue WA (Stamp Duties Division).

 The following details should be clearly shown: